-Investments: The Sub-Fund invests at least 67% of assets in equities of companies that are in the MSCI Europe index, and at least 75% of net assets in companies that are headquartered, or do substantial business, in Europe.
+Investments: The Sub-Fund invests at least 51% of net assets in equities of companies that have a wide range of market capitalisation of at least USD 10 billion.
+The Sub-Fund may invest up to 35% of net its assets in equities of companies domiciled in emerging markets.
 There are no currency constraints on these investments.

-The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.
+The Sub-Fund may use derivatives for hedging.

-Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI Europe (dividends reinvested) index.
-The Sub-Fund may use a Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee Benchmark used by relevant share classes for calculating the performance fees.
+Benchmark: The Sub-Fund is actively managed and uses MSCI World All Countries (ACWI) (Net dividend) Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee, as a Benchmark used for the relevant share classes, for calculating the performance fees.
 There are no constraints relative to any such Benchmark restraining portfolio construction.
 The Benchmark is a broad market index, which does not assess or include its constituents according to environment characteristics and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team screens equities for good liquidity and strong fundamentals (bottom-up), then uses a quantitative process to construct a portfolio that is designed to have lower overall risk characteristics than the benchmark.
+The investment team selects equities based on a disciplined approach to valuation (bottom-up), constructing a concentrated portfolio that consists of those securities about which the investment team has conviction.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.

-The investment
+The investment strategy guides

-strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
 All securities held in the Sub-Fund are subject to the ESG Criteria.
 This is achieved through the use of Amundi's proprietary methodology and/or third party ESG information.